 On May 13, 2003, we announced that the Board of Directors approved a \$150.0 million stock repurchase program to purchase shares of our outstanding common stock in the open market.
-During fiscal 2004, we repurchased 6.9 million shares of our common stock at an aggregate cost of \$136.2 million.
-The repurchases were recorded as treasury stock and resulted in a reduction of stockholders' equity.
 On May 18, 2004, we announced that the Board authorized an expansion of the program to purchase an additional \$200.0 million of outstanding common stock.
 Total authorized stock purchase spending may be up to \$350.0 million.
+The repurchases were recorded as treasury stock and resulted in a reduction of stockholders' equity.
 The stock repurchase program may be suspended or discontinued at any time.
 The duration of the repurchase program is open-ended.
 Under the program, we may purchase shares of common stock through open market transactions at prices deemed appropriate by management.
 The timing and amount of repurchase transactions under this program will depend on market conditions and corporate and regulatory considerations.
 The purchases will be funded from available working capital.